beginning of content

 Key facts

-• There is no cure, but treatments are available to help ease your symptoms.
+• There is no cure for psoriasis but you can use medicines to help ease your symptoms.

-What types of medicine are used for psoriasis?
+What types of medicines are used for psoriasis?

 Topical medicines

-What are the possible side effects of medicines used for psoriasis?
+What are the side effects of medicines used for psoriasis?

 When should I see my doctor?

-You should see your doctor if you have symptoms of psoriasis despite treatment.
-Your doctor can discuss the best treatment strategy with you.
+You should see your doctor if you have symptoms of psoriasis.
+Your doctor can discuss the best treatment for you, or refer you to a specialist.

 Before taking any medicines, consider asking your doctor or pharmacist: